Cancun Travel Guide

-Very few holiday visitors to Cancun have found reason to complain, even during peak season, and perhaps it has been justifiably called 'vacation utopia'.
+Cancun is a fantastic vacation destination, even during peak season, and perhaps it has been justifiably called 'vacation utopia'.
 The resort is expensive, but most hotels offer all-inclusive rates which are generally good value.
 Petty crime is common, but sensible precautions should ensure there are no problems.
 Some visitors are afflicted by cases of diarrhea and fever, known colloquially as 'Montezuma's revenge', caused by unfamiliar bacteria in water and food.
 This can be avoided by drinking bottled water and taking care about over-indulgence in spicy Mexican foods, margaritas or Mexican beer.

 Cancun's beaches are extensive and spread out enough to never become too overcrowded even in peak season.
-The resort is exceptionally busy during America's Spring Break in March, when it is the favoured destination of hundreds of thousands of college students from North America; those wanting a more relaxing and less frenetic holiday should visit Cancun outside this season.
+The resort is exceptionally busy during America's Spring Break in March, when it is the favoured destination of thousands of college students from North America; those wanting a more relaxing and less frenetic holiday should visit Cancun outside this season.